-Besides bringing dry air into the region, the Canadian cold fronts kept the area cooler-than-normal.
-From July 1st through August 19th, temperatures average 1 to 4 degrees below normal.
-This fortunately kept water demand by plants lower than normal.
+Since July 1st, Canadian cold fronts kept the area cooler-than-normal.
+From July 1st through September 2nd, temperatures averaged near normal to 2 degrees below normal.
+Fortunately, this has kept water demand by plants lower than normal.

 The U.S. Drought Monitor is a weekly collaborative effort between a number of federal agencies including NOAA/NWS, U.S. Department of Agriculture and the National Drought Mitigation Center.
 Details and explanations of the Drought Monitor can found at the web site:

 The categories of drought are defined as follows:

 Moderate Drought (D1) - Some damage to crops, pastures; fire risk high; streams, reservoirs, or wells low, some water shortages developing or imminent, voluntary water use restrictions requested.

 Severe Drought (D2) - Crop or pasture losses likely; fire risk very high; water shortages common; water restrictions imposed.

 Extreme Drought (D3) - Major crop/pasture losses; extreme fire danger; widespread water shortages or restrictions.